alexpdp7/alexpdp7/misc/internet-communication-channels.md

 The alternatives I describe certainly have drawbacks compared to the services I am asking you to avoid.
 However, in the long run I think making an extra effort to make an informed choice pays off.

+## A quick litmus test

+If you only thing about a single thing, then think about this: how many independent clients are for this communication channel?

+How tightly the people behind the channel control clients is a good indicator of how much they want to maximize profits.

 ## Alternatives

 ### Instant messaging